osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 ## Lane markings: Buses only…

-And while we are on the topic of painting on the lanes: Bus lanes are rendered with a “BUS” sign, based on `lanes=3 + lanes:psv=1`.
+And while we are on the topic of painting on the lanes: Bus lanes are rendered with a "BUS" sign, based on `lanes=3 + lanes:psv=1`.
 Tagging Reminder: in this case – and in contrast to the cycle way lane described in the chapter above – the bus lane is counted as part of `lanes`-count.

 ![](../images/posts/strassenraumkarte-update-2021/bus-lanes.png)